- 01. Essential IT Equipment

 You can compare different models and prices online.
+Various social media communities could also provide fr reviews on the devices you're considering.
 Some brands and stores also offer promotions when buying PCs, such as including Microsoft Office for free.
-There’s always a way to save a few quid.
+So there's always a way to save a few quid.

 For professionals, IT systems are a work tool.
-According to a URSSAF study, 97% of self-employed workers have a computer and 54% of them have both a desktop PC and a laptop.
+According to a URSSAF study, 97% of self-employed workers have a computer, and 54% have both a desktop PC and a laptop.
 That means that the two are used in complementary ways.

 Buying a computer for yourself is different from buying one for a business.
 If you only need a computer to do PowerPoint presentations, you can get very affordable entry-level laptops.
-If you need specific programmes like iMovie on the MacBook Pro, you'll probably need to spend a bit more.
+However, if you require specific programs like iMovie on the MacBook Pro, you'll probably need to spend a bit more for a quality experience.

 You also need to choose components based on your needs.
-It’s probably not worthwhile investing in a photocopier if you have one at work.
-An individual will usually spend between £200 and £1,500 on their computer.
+For example, it's probably not worthwhile investing in a photocopier if you have one at work.
+An individual will usually spend between $300 and $2000 on their computer.

-On average, an individual can expect to spend a few hundred pounds on computers.
+On average, an individual can expect to spend a few hundred dollars on computers.

 How much are you willing to spend?

-If you are new to computers, you might want to consider taking computer courses so you have a better idea of how you are going to use your computer - that way you will know what you need when buying your computer.
+If you are new to computers, you might want to consider taking computer courses, so you have a better idea of how you will use your computer - that way you will know what you need when buying your computer.

-It's difficult to put together an exhaustive list of IT components and their price given how many brands and formats there are.
-We’ve got a few average prices for you.
-We need to take the main purchases into consideration:
+It's challenging to put together an exhaustive list of IT components and their price, given how many brands and formats there are.
+However, we've got a few average prices for you.
+First, we need to consider the primary purchases:

-- Basic printers.
-You should check out the official websites and get reconditioned and refurbished models from the manufacturer without having to buy from private sellers.
+Basic printers.
+You should check out the official websites and get reconditioned and refurbished models from the manufacturer without buying from private sellers.